zamozniewicz/functional-javascript/README.md

-# Slides for a talk about functional programming in JavaScript @ [cognifide](https://github.com/cognifide)
+# Slides for a talk about functional programming in JavaScript @[cognifide](https://github.com/cognifide)

 Introduction to functional programming in JavaScript and [underscore.js](http://underscorejs.org/) / [Lo-Dash](http://lodash.com/) libraries.

+Slides can be seen at (http://zamozniewicz.pl/demo/functional-javascript/).

-Slides have been prepared for the purposed of internal [Cognifide](http://www.cognifide.com/) presentation.
+Slides have been prepared for the purposes of internal [Cognifide](http://www.cognifide.com/) presentation.

 ## Sources